 The status quo of the Cold War was very good for business, and it was very good for maintenance of old power structures and cabals.
-Those who had benefitted from it on both sides didn't want to give it up."551
+Those who had benefitted from it on both sides didn't want to give it up."526

-According to Martin, Oliver North estimated that between 50 and 70 million people would die if this plan came to fruition.
-He also implicated the British and the German government:
+According to Martin, Oliver North estimated that between 50 and 70 million would die if this plan came to fruition.
+Not only that, but he also implicated the British and the German government:

 "This was not simply the United States and the Soviet Union.
 Some of our allies, as North had mentioned, had also been consulted about this.
 The Thatcher government and the Kohl government-they were going to become part of this because they had exactly the same concerns.
-From what I heard, it was obvious that this involved the long-term postwar cooperation between deep right-wing elements within our allied governments and their concerns that conspiracies of the past would potentially come back to haunt them.
+From what I heard, it was obvious that this involved the long-term post-war cooperation between deep right-wing elements within our allied governments and their concerns that conspiracies of the past would potentially come back to haunt them.

-This is a really big story. . . . that there is, in fact, literally a global deep-right wing conspiracy with connections that make certain things happen, so that certain policy objectives are met and certain geo-political, economic and military spheres interact."552
+This is a really big story. . . . that there is, in fact, literally a global deep-right wing conspiracy with connections that make certain things happen, so that certain policy objectives are met and certain geo-political, economic and military spheres interact."527

-While this may come as a shock, we have seen every indication that this is so.
-The story of how the elite organized the illicit drugs market and profited on maintaining controls is just one of several secrets that, if known, they fear will make us put them away for a long time.
-And as these conspiracies are becoming public knowledge one by one, we should keep in mind that these people have acted no differently than most of us would have done if we ever were put in their situation.
-They have been born into a network and a culture that presents them with every incentive to continue the dysfunctional behaviours of the past and their impact on world affairs mirrors exactly our collective refusal to abide by the very same values, ideal, and principles that we ourselves so proudly boast.
+While this may come as a shock, reading between the lines we have seen every indication that this is so.
+The story of how the elite organized the illicit drugs market and profited on maintaining controls is just one of several conspiracies they worry will make us hate them enough to put them away for a long time.
+And as these conspiracies are becoming public knowledge one by one, we should keep in mind that these people have acted no differently than the majority of us would have done if we ever were put in their situation.
+They have been born into a network and a culture that presents them with every incentive to continue the dysfunctional behaviors of the past-and their impact on world affairs mirrors exactly our collective refusal to abide by the very same values, ideal, and principles that we ourselves so proudly boast.

-551 Ibid., 38-39
+526 Ibid., 38-39

-552 Ibid.
+527 Ibid.
 341

-Hence, the balance of the world can either be changed for better or worse, depending upon our ability to process this information.
+The balance of the world, therefore, can either be changed for better or worse, depending upon our ability to process this information.
 To the extent that humanity continues the timeless tradition of making scapegoats, the elite rightfully fear that they will be blamed for all our troubles, and we will have people like Bush and North willing to take extreme protective measures.
-If there is ever to be a solution, therefore, playing the blame game is the last thing we should do, and instead we should focus on how we all, collectively, can move past the current state of affairs.
+If there is ever to be a solution then, playing the blame game is the last thing we should do, and instead we should focus on how we all, collectively, can move past the current state of affairs.

-As we can see, it is neither worthy of government nor civil community and the solutions are fair and simple.
-Before we go on to discuss human rights, restitution, forgiveness, and common resolve, however, we shall discuss the laundering of drug money.
+As we can see, it is neither worthy of government nor civil community and the solutions are extraordinary simple.
+Before we go on to discuss such matters as human rights, restitution, forgiveness, and common resolve, however, we shall discuss another related matter, the laundering of drug money.

-10.4.
+11.4.
 THE DRUGS ECONOMY